Spanish orthography: Optional omission of a consonant in consonant combination

 In some words, one of consonants in a consonant combination may optionally be omitted.
-This includes Greek-derived words such as /, / (mostly pronounced without consonant clusters foreign to Spanish but more commonly spelled with them) and other words such as /, /, /.
+This includes Greek-derived words such as psicología / sicología, mnemónico / nemónico (word-initial consonant clusters that are foreign to Spanish are mostly simplified in pronunciation, but more commonly retained in spelling) and other words such as obscuro / oscuro, transcribir / trascribir, septiembre / setiembre (the spelling setiembre is mostly used in Costa Rica, Peru, Argentina, and Uruguay).